evanatyourservice/kron_torch/README.md

 **Basic hyperparameters:**

-TLDR: Learning rate acts similarly to adam's, but can be set a little higher like 0.001 -> 0.003.
-Weight decay should be set lower than adam's, like 0.1 -> 0.03 or 0.01.
+TLDR: Learning rate and weight decay act similarly to adam, but lr might be able to be a little higher like 0.001 -> 0.002 or 0.003, and weight decay might be best a little lower like 0.1 -> 0.05 or 0.03.
 There is no b2 or epsilon.

 `learning_rate`: Kron's learning rate acts similarly to adam's, but can withstand a higher learning rate.
 Try setting 3x higher.
 If 0.001 was best for adam, try setting kron's to 0.003.